YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUSELFBKUP, Database file xxxx can not be backed upon itself

-MUPIP Error: This indicates that YottaDB/GT.M attempted to perform a backup that would have overlaid the database being backed up.
+MUPIP Error: This indicates that YottaDB attempted to perform a backup that would have overlaid the database being backed up.

 Action: Modify the name of the output file and reissue the command.